sophieyanzhao/sophieyanzhao.github.io/model.md

 ### I.0.
 Data Description

 In this project, we use raw Amazon product review data from [1] and [2].
 This public dataset consists of 142.8 million product reviews along with the corresponding ratings, reviewer IDs, product IDs, and other information, spanning from May 1996 to July 2014.
-It is suitable for our project because we can use the rating as an indicator of the sentiment in the review.
+It is suitable for our project because we can use the rating as a proxy of the sentiment in the review.
+Review data are quite abundant that we would need distributed algorithms to match our needs to process the data and perform the analysis in a reasonable amount of time.

 ### I.1.
 Serial Version